DiceDB/docs/src/content/blog/dicedb-0.0.3-release-notes.md

 ---
 title: 'DiceDB v0.0.3 Release Notes'
 description: 'The release of DiceDB version 0.0.3 is a major step forward in our mission to deliver an in-memory real-time database with SQL-based reactivity.
-In this version, DiceDB betters its SQL-based reactivity, advanced concurrency controls, and lock-free architecture.
-Let's break down each significant change, enhancement, and addition from a technical standpoint.'
+In this version, DiceDB betters its SQL-based reactivity, advanced concurrency controls, and lock-free architecture.'
 published_at: 2024-09-11
 author: arpit
 ---